Renovation Tips for Sacramento’s Historic Homes

 The Value of Historic Homes in Sacramento

 Sacramento boasts a rich architectural heritage, evident in neighborhoods like Midtown, Land Park, and the Fabulous Forties.
-Approximately 750 properties are designated as historic resources, many reflecting Victorian, Craftsman, and Colonial Revival styles.
+Multiple properties are designated as historic resources, many reflecting Victorian, Craftsman, and Colonial Revival styles.
 These homes not only contribute to the city’s unique identity but also command higher market values due to their character and scarcity.

 Owning a historic home is about more than just aesthetic appeal.
 It is a commitment to preserving Sacramento’s legacy and contributing to the cultural landscape.
 Renovations, therefore, must honor this legacy while accommodating the needs of modern living.